palshys/astroworld/README.md

 # astroworld
-A merchandise/album release page inspired by one of my favorite artists - Travis Scott
+A merchandise/album release page inspired by Travis Scott